She has visited over 50 countries with her husband Mike who is also a photographer.

 The reason I love travel blogging so much is that every day is different!
-Though as a general rule, if I’m travelling, I’m not blogging, and if I’m blogging, I’m not travelling – it’s usually very difficult (and exhausting) to try and fit both aspects into the one day.
+Though as a general rule, if I’m traveling, I’m not blogging, and if I’m blogging, I’m not traveling – it’s usually very difficult (and exhausting) to try and fit both aspects into one day.

-Re my blogging days, depending on how I’m feeling I may or may not be wearing pyjamas for the majority of my workday!
+Re my blogging days, depending on how I’m feeling I may or may not be wearing pajamas for the majority of my workday!

 I usually start by clearing my social media notifications and responding to comments on the blog.
 One of the most important things is engaging with my audience, so I make sure I reply to comments, tweets, and messages at the very start of each day.

-Then I jump over to attack my inbox, and my tasks for the day will be based around what’s there.
+Then I jump over to attack my inbox, and my tasks for the day will be based on what’s there.

 That may mean composing a sponsored post for publication later that day, sending responses to queries for guest posts or advertising requests, liaising with clients about press trips, or if my inbox is empty, reaching out to advertisers to drum up new business for the month.